chrisknox97/Election_Analysis/README.md

 ## Overview of Election Audit

-### To automate congressional voting tabulations for a Colorado district using Python, with the intent of using such methods on additional political elections.
-In addition, this project seeks to determine each county’s voter turnout, each county’s voter percentage as it pertains to the total voter count, and which county had the highest turnout.
+### To automate congressional voting tabulations for a Colorado district using Python, with the intent of using such methods on additional political elections. tHIS SPECIFIC AUDIT SOUGHT this to determine each participating candidate and county’s voter turnout, voter percentage, and winner.

 ## Election-Audit Results

+### Counties

 * Total Votes Cast